preesm/preesm.github.io/_docs/02-buildpreesm.md

 1. Go to "Help > Install New Software...";
 2. In "work with:", add a new location named "Preesm" with location "http://preesm.insa-rennes.fr/repo/"
-3. Select the "Developper Resources > **PREESM  Developper Requirements (Meta Feature)**" (this Eclipse feature contains all requirements for developping Preesm):
+3. Select the "Developer Resources > **PREESM Developer Requirements (Meta Feature)**" (this Eclipse feature contains all requirements for developing Preesm):
     ![](/assets/docs/02-buildingpreesm/dev_feature.png)
 4. Click Next twice, agree on the terms of the license, and click on Finish to install the features.
 This step will take a few minutes.
 5. During the installation process, a security warning for unsigned content will appear.
 Click on OK to continue the installation.